ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ##### DELETE `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` {#aggregation-job-delete}

 Indicates to the Helper that it MAY abandon the aggregation job and discard all state related to it.
-Whether or not it deletes any data, the Helper MUST respond with status 204 No Content.
+If the Helper successfully handles this request, it MUST respond with status 204 No Content.

 Helpers MAY delete aggregation jobs and their related state ahead of an explicit DELETE request, as part of a garbage collection scheme.
 DELETE requests to an